 For success in today's global economy, students need a well-rounded education that builds effective communication, mathematical, scientific, and reasoning skills.
 At the Academies of Math and Science (AMS), our curriculum helps students develop critical skills that set them on the path to lifelong success.
-We employ challenging, research-based, and field tested curricula that consistently meets Arizona state standards and exceeds parent expectations.
+We employ challenging, research-based, and field-tested curricula that consistently meet Arizona state standards and exceeds parent expectations.

-The AMS science program is thorough and challenging at all grade levels.
+The AMS science program is thorough and challenging at all grade levels; Activate for K-5th grade scholars and Edmentum for 6-8th grade scholars.
 AMS students immerse themselves in earth science, physical science, and life science studies with an emphasis on how to use the scientific method to understand, explain, replicate, question, and design their own inquiries in different scientific fields both inside and outside of the classroom.
-Our robotics club, science Olympiad team, and long-standing participation in the Southern Arizona Research, Science and Engineering Foundation (SARSEF) provide students the opportunity to experience relevant real-world applications of scientific knowledge built in the classroom.
+Our robotics club, science Olympiad team, and a long-standing participation in the Southern Arizona Research, Science and Engineering Foundation (SARSEF) provide students the opportunity to experience relevant real-world applications of scientific knowledge built in the classroom.

 An integral part of our curriculum, the AMS art program is structured in levels centered around the 14 elements and principles of art and design.
 Art projects at all grade levels introduce or reinforce critical concepts and vocabulary while offering students practice in various media and techniques.
 Hands-on practice encourages the mastery and retention of core concepts.
 The art program reinforces other curriculum areas by providing a real world connection between math, language arts, science, social studies, and the arts.
 For example, younger students explore patterns and symmetry through a pattern bugs project.
 Older students create visual models and sculptures to represent different concepts in science or social studies.

 The AMS music program provides students with a broad knowledge and appreciation of music.
 Students attend music classes twice per week.
-Students in grades three and up learn how to play either the guitar or piano.
 Students perform in semester recitals that demonstrate new and developing skills to the community at large.
 In addition to learning how to play music, students are taught the history of music from a variety of different cultural perspectives.
 And, students learn audiation, the ability to think in musical terms.
 This skill helps students understand and appreciate the core concepts at work in their favorite music.
 By learning the language of music, students develop a lifelong relationship with music.

 AMS provides students with opportunities to develop and expand their language skills through a comprehensive foreign language program.
 Learning a second language is an essential part of any education as it enhances both language skills and logic abilities.
-Students in all grade levels are given the opportunity to take Russian or Mandarin.
-In addition to instruction provided by a fluent speaker, the AMS Mandarin and Russian program includes the exploration of the food, music, videos, and literature of Russian and Mandarin speaking populations.
+Students in all grade levels are given the opportunity to take Russian.
+In addition to instruction provided by a fluent speaker, the AMS Russian program includes the exploration of the food, music, videos, and literature of Russian-speaking populations.